RacimoLab/it-docs/ssh.md

 ## Logging into a willerslev compute node directly

-To login to a compute node, usually one needs to first ssh into the `ssh-snm-willerslev.science.ku.dk` node (known as the "head node", the "login node", or the "bastion node"), and then ssh to one of the compute nodes.
+To login to a willerslev compute node, usually one needs to first ssh into the `ssh-snm-willerslev.science.ku.dk` node (known as the "head node", the "login node", or the "bastion node"), and then ssh to one of the compute nodes.
 This can be inconvenient if you're always logging in